Hot Water Music’s Artwork & Iconography Created A Legacy All Its Own

 A Flight and A Crash and Caution both tell a story about the band’s place in the world.
 The former sees another abstract stand-in for the band being pulled in two different directions, on one side is its past and the other its future.
 The record wrestles with that, as it features the band’s poppiest tunes, while retaining the non-traditional song structures that typified much of its early years.
 Conversely, Caution is the tale of a band breaking free, shifting its sound and creating what is arguably its most well-known record in the process.
 On the album’s cover, another anguished character is shrinking itself inside a box, with a forlorn expression wisping across its face.
 But at dead center, there’s a bird and a star, symbolizing a way out as well as a path forward, one that Hot Water Music would end up taking.

-This September (15th, during Riot Fest, no less), Hot Water Music will release Light It Up, a record that returns to Sinclair’s classic style of art and reflects yet another rebirth for the band.
+In 2017, Hot Water Music released Light It Up, a record that returns to Sinclair’s classic style of art and reflects yet another rebirth for the band.
 This union between band and artist may feel minor, but it’s become essential to the story of Hot Water Music.
 Though it can be argued that artwork, packaging, and the like means less and less in the digital age, it’s impossible to deny what it adds when paired in a meaningful way.
 Hot Water Music is a band that rose above its humble beginnings to become a touchstone in the worlds of both punk and hardcore, and Sinclair’s visual aesthetic pointed kids toward a more thoughtful, less slogan-filled version of what art could be as well.
 Together, Hot Water Music and Sinclair created worlds that were abstract and impressionistic, yet strangely familiar.
 And though punk has never fully embraced it, at least it’s got this sterling example.